angular/angular/aio/content/guide/router-tutorial-toh.md

 In order to use the `Router`, you must first register the `RouterModule` from the `@angular/router` package.
 Define an array of routes, `appRoutes`, and pass them to the `RouterModule.forRoot()` method.
-The `RouterModule.forRoot()` method returns a module that containa the configured `Router` service provider, plus other providers that the routing library requires.
+The `RouterModule.forRoot()` method returns a module that contains the configured `Router` service provider, plus other providers that the routing library requires.
 Once the application is bootstrapped, the `Router` performs the initial navigation based on the current browser URL.

 <div class="alert is-important">